 And one of those key elements that is becoming increasingly looked upon by academics is happiness.
 Nevertheless, measuring happiness presents certain challenges.
 Indeed, how and why should we bother with it at all?

-Measuring happiness is tricky because it relies on mapping subjective well-being.
-Of course, subjective well-being is just that: an idea that will vary from person to person.
+And how to measure happiness scientifically?
+Well, it's complicated because it relies on mapping subjective well-being.
+And of course, subjective well-being is just that: an idea that will vary from person to person.
+What happiness means to you may be totally different for somebody else.

 In other words, measuring happiness in one individual could mean that their subjective well-being is recorded at a much higher level than another.
 Who could tell if this is truly accurate?
 Who's to say that the answer given is in any sense 'wrong'?
 Shouldn't we abandon the idea of measuring happiness as too complex or too nuanced?